PRAIRIES-AB-Oilsands-flyover_Amber-Bracken_TheNarwhal37

 We report on a number of climate measures affecting people — and the natural world — across Canada.
 Sign up for our ad- and paywall-free reporting!

-So, as the carbon tax or the price on carbon goes up, that rebate will increase, too.
+So, as the carbon tax or the price on carbon went up, that rebate increased, too.

 Money collected through carbon levies for industrial emitters are returned to the provinces and territories and are meant to fund greener technologies.